balasaravanank/Email_Spam_Detection/README.md

-## Gmail Spam Detection with Streamlit
+## Gmail Spam Detection with Logistic Regression

 This repository provides a user-friendly web application built with Streamlit to predict whether an email is spam or not.
 It leverages a pre-trained machine learning model for classification.